bobbymart1n/redux-api-practice/README.md

 # React Tic Tac Toe
-**A React application for Epicodus 07.11.18**
+**A React application for Epicodus 07.17.18**

-## By Bobby Martin and Garnett Puett
+## By Bobby Martin

 ## Description
-A React Redux app where you can play tic tac toe
+A React Redux app that makes API calls

 ## Setup Requirements